 // Otherwise, pass the results to the output parms

 P_CountryCode = Geonames.TimeZone.CountryCode;

 P_rawOffset = Geonames.TimeZone.rawOffset;

 P_ErrCode = *Zeros;

 Finally, I had to adjust the response in case of error.
 This was necessary because this Web service uses a different structure to return errors:

 This error structure is common to other GeoNames Web services, so you'll see more of it later.
 I've noticed that in some versions of i5/OS, the fact that the closing of the status tag is "/>" instead of "</status>" causes some problems, so a real error message might be misinterpreted as a malformed XML.

 In the examples provided in QRPGLESRC/TST_TMZADD, you'll find an orchestration of Web services (the previously mentioned RtvGPSFrmAddr being used to retrieve the GPS coordinates of an address and then RtvTmzFrmGPS using those coordinates to retrieve the Time Zone information).
-You can download the source code for this article here.

 The next tip will cover the Country Info Web Service.
 Meanwhile, if you have any questions, feel free to contact me!